n1o/n1o.github.io/content/posts/tldr-hc-gae.md

 $$
 Nothing fancy we just take the maximum, this enforces that the input graph is partitioned into a bunch of Subgraphs.

-A another view on this problem is that we learn an mapping between two Graph Adjacency matrices:
+Another view on this problem is that we learn a mapping between two Graph Adjacency matrices:

 $$A^{(l+1)} = S^{(l)^T} A^{(l)}S^{(l)}$$

-### Croasening
+### Coarsening
-Once we have the learned subgraph partitioning, we learn the node representations for croasened graph:
+Once we have the learned subgraph partitioning, we learn the node representations for coarsened graph:

 $$Z_j^{(l)} = A_j^{(l)}X_j^{(l)}W_j^{(l)} $$

-This is just Graph Convolution Network (GCN), where we aggreagte information from a neighborhood, and since we operate on Subgraphs we do not need to wory about over-smoothing.
-Given the the learned representations we derive the node features:
+This is just Graph Convolution Network (GCN), where we aggregate information from a neighborhood, and since we operate on Subgraphs we do not need to worry about over-smoothing.
+Given the learned representations we derive the node features:

 $$X^{(l+1)} = Reorder[\underset{j=1}{\overset{n_{l+1}}{\parallel}} s_j^{(l)^\top}] Z^{(l)}$$
-- $s_j^{(l)} = softmax(A_j^{(l)} X_j^{(l)} D_j^{(l)})$ this are just mixing weights
+- $s_j^{(l)} = softmax(A_j^{(l)} X_j^{(l)} D_j^{(l)})$ these are just mixing weights
 - we need to REORDER so we use the correct weight with the correct embedding

 ### Final Graph Representation
-For the final graph representation we usuallypool the remaining node representations with some sort of pooling like Mean, Max, Min pooling or other.
+For the final graph representation we usually pool the remaining node representations with some sort of pooling like Mean, Max, Min pooling or other.

 ## Decoder
 The decoder reverses the graph compression in multiple layers.
 The key distinction is that we use only soft assignment (with hard assignment we would end up with a bunch of subgraphs) and it is done by learning the re-assignment matrix: